openstack/monasca-agent/docs/Plugins.md

 ## Dot File Configuration

-Dot files provide an added level of configuration to to component plugins
+Dot files provide an added level of configuration to the component plugins

 > **apache**
 ```